Deploy SFTP Gateway on Kubernetes

 Client IP Preservation

-Client → LoadBalancer → Node with Pod → Pod (direct)
+Client → LoadBalancer → Node with Pod → Pod (direct, client IP preserved)

 ↑